An Unsupervised Algorithm For Learning Lie Group Transformations: Experimental Results

-To explore the transformation statistics of natural images, we trained the algorithm on pairs of $17 \times 17$ image patches cropped from consecutive frames obtained from a corpus of short videos from The BBC's \emph{Animal World Series}.
+To explore the transformation statistics of natural images, we trained the algorithm on pairs of $17 \times 17$ pixel image patches cropped from consecutive frames from the same video dataset as in Sections \ref{section:infer} and \ref{sec affine learn}.
 In order to allow the learned transformations to capture image features moving into and out of a patch from the surround, and to allow more direct comparison to motion compensation algorithms, the error function for inference and learning was only applied to the central 9 $\times$ 9 region in each $17 \times 17$ patch.
-Each patch can therefore be viewed as a 9 $\times$ 9 patch equipped with a 4 pixel wide buffer region.
-In the 15 transformation case, for computational reasons only a 2 pixel wide buffer region was used, so the 15 transformation case acts on 13x13 pixel patches with the reconstruction penalty on the central 9x9 region.
+Each patch can therefore be viewed as a 9 $\times$ 9 patch surrounded by a 4 pixel wide buffer region.
+In the 15 transformation case a 2 pixel wide buffer region was used for computational reasons, so the 15 transformation case acts on 13 $\times$ 13 pixel patches with the reconstruction penalty applied on the central 9x9 region.
+Initialization was the same as in Section \ref{section:infer}.

 Training was performed on a variety of models with different numbers of transformations.
-For several of the models two of the operators were pre-coded to be whole-patch horizontal and vertical translation.
-This was done since we expect that translation will prove to be the predominant mode of transformation in natural video, and this allows the algorithm to focus on learning less obvious transformations contained in video with the remaining operators.
-This belief is supported by the observation that several operators become full field translation when learning is unconstrained, as in the 15 transformation case in Figure \ref{fig:bar_psnr}.
-Hardcoding translation also provides a useful basis of comparison to existing (whole-patch translation based) motion compensation algorithms used in video compression.
+For several of the models two of the operators were pre-specified to be whole-patch horizontal and vertical translation.
+This was done since we expect that translation will be the predominant mode of transformation in natural video, and this allows the algorithm to focus on learning less obvious transformations contained in video with the remaining operators.
+This belief is supported by the observation that several operators converge to full field translation when learning is unconstrained, as illustrated by the operator in Figure \ref{fig:15 trans}a from the 15 transformation case.
+Prespecifying translation also provides a useful basis for comparing to existing motion compensation algorithms used in video compression, which are based on whole-patch translation.

 The model case with the greatest variety of transformation operators consisted of 15 unconstrained transformations.
-A selection of the learned $A_k$ can be found in Figure \ref{fig:15 trans}.
+A selection of the learned $\mb A_k$ is shown in Figure \ref{fig:15 trans}.
 The learned transformation operators performed full field translations, intensity scaling, contrast scaling, spatially localized mixtures of the preceding 3 transformation types, and a number of transformations with no clear interpretation.

-Animations showing a full set of learned operators acting on patches can be found in the supplementary materials.